dinofizz/todo-api-go/README.md

 ## Multi-platform Docker images

 If you wish to run the ToDo API in Docker or as part of a Kubernetes deployment you will need to build a Docker image for the application.
-This is fairly simple for x86-based nodes, you would just build the image with an appropriate tag and push it to your repository.
+This is fairly simple for x86-based nodes, you would just build the image using the `Dockerfile` with an appropriate tag and push it to your repository.
 To use the newly built image you should change the repository details in the Helm chart `todo/values.yaml` file.

 If you wish to run the application on a Raspberry Pi (as I am interested in doing), you will need to build an ARM compatible image.
 I'm doing this with the aid of the Docker [buildx](https://github.com/docker/buildx) plugin, a multi-stage Dockerfile (`Dockerfile.multi_arch`) and a helper script (`gobuild_multi_arch.sh`).